grafana/mimir/docs/sources/operators-guide/run-production-environment/production-tips/index.md

 The per-tenant TSDB is composed of several files and the ingester keeps a file descriptor open for each TSDB file.
 The total number of file descriptors, used to load TSDB files, linearly increases with the number of tenants in the Grafana Mimir cluster and the configured `-blocks-storage.tsdb.retention-period`.

-We recommend fine-tuning the following settings to avoid reaching the maximum number of open file descriptors:
+To avoid reaching the maximum number of open file descriptors, fine tune the following settings:

 1. Configure the system's `file-max` ulimit to at least `65536`.
 Increase the limit to `1048576` when running a Grafana Mimir cluster with more than a thousand tenants.
 1. Enable ingesters [shuffle sharding]({{< relref "../../configure/configuring-shuffle-sharding/index.md" >}}) to reduce the number of tenants per ingester.